jobinau/pg_gather/README.md

 ![pgGather logo](./docs/pgGather.svg)

-`pg_gather` is an extension designed to collect and analyze test results from PostgreSQL test runs, it is especially useful for:
+`pg_gather` is a standalone SQL tool designed to collect and analyze PostgreSQL workloads, configurations, schemas and usages.
+It collects a minimal amount of data to identify any potential problems in your PostgreSQL database.

-* Gathering results from TAP test frameworks
-* Visualizing test coverage and failure rates
-* Supporting regression or fuzz testing environments

 You can use the following scripts: